-The mission of the Racine Youthful Offender Correctional Facility is the care and custody of male offenders, ages 15 through 24 who have been committed through the adult courts to the DOC.
-In doing this, the institution will provide effective security; meaningful programs; accessible quality health care; a safe environment for staff, offenders, and visitors; a caring environment for offenders; and, an environment fostering positive, professional relationships amongst staff ,between staff and offenders, and between the institution and the community.
-The institution will promote responsibility and learning on the part of the offenders.
+The purpose of the Racine Youthful Offender Correctional Facility (RYOCF) is the care and custody of male offenders, ages 18 through 24, who have been committed to the DOC through the adult courts.
+The institution shall provide effective security, meaningful programs, and accessible, quality health care.
+RYOCF shall also provide a safe and caring environment for staff, offenders, and visitors; one which fosters positive, professional relationships amongst staff, between staff and offenders, and between the institution and the community.
+The institution will promote personal responsibility and learning for offenders.